Cerebral angiography is a test that uses X-rays and a special dye to create pictures of the blood vessels that supply the brain.

 - Weakness in the muscles of your face or in your arms or legs.

-- Severe pain in your abdomen (tummy) or back.
+- Severe pain in your tummy (abdomen) or back.

 - Numbness, tingling, pain, swelling, loss of colour, coolness in the arm or leg where the catheter was inserted.

-- Develop increased pain, swelling, redness, or warmth or see pus around the area where the catheter was inserted.
+- Increased pain, swelling, redness, pus or warmth around the area where the catheter was inserted.

 Are there any side-effects or complications from cerebral angiography?

-Pregnant women, if possible, should not have cerebral angiogram as there is a small risk that X-rays may cause an abnormality to the unborn child.
+Pregnant women, if possible, should not have a cerebral angiogram, as there is a small risk that X-rays may cause an abnormality to the unborn child.
 Tell your doctor if you are, or think you may be, pregnant.

 The dose of X-ray radiation is generally quite low.
 So, the risk of harm is small and it is considered a safe test.

 Most people who have a cerebral angiogram cope well with the procedure.
-The most common side effect is a bruise in the groin where the catheter was inserted.
+The most common side-effect is a bruise in the groin where the thin, flexible tube (catheter) was inserted.
 This will usually be a small bruise.
 However, some people can have a major bruise involving most of the upper thigh and the groin.
 This may take a few days or, in extreme cases, several weeks to disappear.
-There is only a small risk of infection because no incisions or cuts are necessary.
+There is only a small risk of infection because no cuts (incisions) are necessary.

 Some people complain of a headache for a few hours after the examination.
 This may occasionally last for a few days.

 Sometimes when you wake up after the examination you may find that you are unable to see clearly and some people complain of blurred vision for a few hours.
-Rarely, people lose the ability to speak clearly or find that they are unable to move one or more of their limbs after the procedure.
+Rarely, people lose the ability to speak clearly or they find that they are unable to move one or more of their limbs after the procedure.
 These are usually temporary complications, which pass after a few hours.
 However, in very rare cases, permanent loss of speech, vision or use of limbs may occur.
+This is due to the small risk of damage to arteries, or blood clots caused by the procedure.

-Occasionally, people develop an allergic reaction to the dye used in this procedure, but this is rare.
+Occasionally, people develop an allergic reaction to the dye used in this procedure.

 Children usually have a cerebral angiogram under general anaesthetic (although some teenagers may choose to be awake during the test).
 Although every anaesthetic carries a risk, this is small.